-Wan Chai is well connected to local transport, with subway, trams, ferries, and buses all on offer.
-The most useful transport connection is the MTR, which has a Wan Chai stop on the Island Line.
-More relaxing is the tram, which winds its way through the whole neighborhood and is a great way to get a birds-eye view of street life.
+- The most useful transport connection is the Mass Transit Railway (MTR), which has a Wan Chai stop on the Island Line.
+More relaxing is the tram, which winds its way through the whole neighborhood and is a great way to get a bird's-eye view of street life.
 You can also hop on the Star Ferry at the Hong Kong Convention and Exhibition Centre and watch the Wan Chai skyline unravel behind you, or grab an Uber or a taxi.